bioboot/bioinf525_w16/index.md

 **Prerequisites**: A familiarity with basic biomedical concepts and basic knowledge of computer usage.
 No programing skills are needed.

 <br>
 **Requirements**: Students should bring their own WiFi enabled laptop to lectures to fully benefit from the hands-on components of each lecture.
+Please see our [**laptop setup instructions**]({ site.baseurl }}/setup/) for further details.
 Computers will be provided for lab sessions.

 <br>
 **Objectives**: